90 Days After July 4 2024

 1. Lease Termination Notice

 A commercial lease signed on July 4 2024 requires a tenant to give a 90‑day written notice before vacating.
-Still, the tenant receives the notice on July 4; the landlord must consider the lease terminated on October 2 2024.
+Consider this: the tenant receives the notice on July 4; the landlord must consider the lease terminated on October 2 2024.
 Knowing this exact date allows both parties to schedule final inspections, utility transfers, and moving logistics without legal disputes.

 2. Academic Grading Period